 Nothing in the lighthouse seemed quite as charming by the end of the movie, though.
 If you’ve seen it, you know what I mean!

 The remote coastal setting was perfect for the story.
 In the beginning I was thinking, “It looks so lovely there.
 I’d never want to leave.”
-By the end I wanted to scream, “For Pete’s sake, get out of there!”
+By the end I wanted to scream, “Get out of there!”